inProgress-team/react-native-meteor/README.md

 ## startMeteorSubscriptions

-Subscribe to subscriptions when component is mounted.
-It automatically unsubscribes if the component is unmounted.
+Inside this method, you can create subscriptions (see below) when component is mounted.
+It will automatically unsubscribe if the component is unmounted.

 #### [Meteor.subscribe](http://docs.meteor.com/#/full/meteor_subscribe)

 ## getMeteorData

-Inside getMeteorData, you can access any Meteor reactive data source, that means :
+Inside getMeteorData, you can access any Meteor reactive data source, which means :

 * Meteor.collection(collectionName)
   * [.find(selector, options)](http://docs.meteor.com/#/full/find)